 - You'll have to pay extra to use the onboard Wi-Fi.

-Personally, we think the fare for this trip is not that expensive (pets excluded) for what you'll be getting: A return trip to the Bahamas.
+We think the fare for this trip is not that expensive (pets excluded) for what you'll be getting: A return trip to the Bahamas.
 Earlier, we said: “Unfortunately, prices have recently increased for this ferry.”
-However, we think the prices are still quite good: You can easily book tickets below.
+However, the prices are still quite reasonable: You can easily book tickets below.

 Important: Select Fort Lauderdale – Bimini and not Miami – Bimini for ferries departing to Bimini.